ibm-cloud-docs/Registry/registry_quota.md

     ```
     {: pre}

-2. Remove an image from your namespace.
+2. Remove an image from your namespace by using the [`ibmcloud cr image-rm`](/docs/services/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_image_rm) command.
 Replace `<image_name>` with the name of the image that you want to remove.
 The name must be in the format `repository:tag`.
 If a tag is not specified in the image name, the image that is tagged `latest` is deleted by default.

     ```
     ibmcloud cr image-rm <image_name>